Joystream/joystream/distributor-node/docs/node/index.md

 There are no rate / connection limits on incoming requests enforced by the node, it is therefore recommended to use a firewall or reverse proxy in order to protect the node from DOS/DDOS attacks.

-The outbound connections (from distributor node to storage nodes) can be limited with [`limits`](../schema/definition-properties-limits.md) configuration settings.
+The outbound connections (from distributor node to storage nodes) however can be limited with [`limits`](../schema/definition-properties-limits.md) configuration settings.

 <a name="example-nginx-configuration"></a>